Las Vegas Sands Corp. research snapshot

 Bearish case

-More likely if China consumer weakness returns, Macao regulation tightens, Singapore expansion returns disappoint, leverage limits buybacks, or gaming stocks de-rate to lower cyclical multiples.
+More likely if China consumer weakness returns, VIP hold stays low, Macao regulation tightens, the Marina Bay Sands expansion disappoints, or gaming stocks de-rate to lower cyclical multiples near 10 to 11x.

 LVS AI technical analysis